 - Place all the dry ingredients in a bowl and mix well: coconut flour, whey or egg white protein powder, Erythritol, baking soda and cream of tartar.
 Sift the coconut flour (or almond flour) if needed.

 - Cut the vanilla pod and use the tip of a knife to scrape the tiny seeds from inside the bean pod.
 Crack the eggs into another bowl.

 - Add almond milk, melted coconut oil, vanilla and stevia and whisk well.

 - Add the dry ingredients into the bowl with the egg mixture and combine well.
 (Photo: Coconut flour (left), almond flour (right).)

 - Mix until well combined.
 If you are using coconut flour, the batter will be less runny than the almond flour version.

 - Pour the batter in the waffle maker, close and cook for a minute or two.
-The exact time depends on the waffle maker (you can try this waffle maker).
+The exact time depends on the waffle maker.

 - When done, place on a serving plate.
 Store any leftover waffles in an airtight container in the fridge for up to 5 days or freeze for longer.

 Try with full-fat yogurt, crème fraîche / soured cream, berries (blackberries are lowest in net carbs) or butter.
 You can make these in batches and freeze for up to 6 months.